Taxation in South Africa: Turnover tax

 Turnover tax is paid in three payments to SARS, the first in August, the second in February and the third after final submission of the Turnover tax return.

+It's not a entity but a tax system for Small and Medium Enterprises.

 Unemployment insurance

 The Unemployment Insurance Fund (UIF) was created to provide short-term financial assistance to people who become unemployed or are unable to work owing to maternity, adoption leave or illness.
 The dependants of a deceased person who contributed to the UIF may also be entitled to some financial relief.
 The UIF system is governed by the Unemployment Insurance Act (2001) and the Unemployment Insurance Contributions act (2002).
 The system came into operation on 1 April 2002.

 Contributions to the UIF are from all employees and their employers who are registered for employee's tax, with the exception of: